IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_artifactory.html.markdown

 	* `mirror_url` - (Optional, String) The URL for your Artifactory virtual repository, which is a repository that can see your private repositories and a cache of the public repositories.
 	* `name` - (Required, String) The name for this tool integration.
 	* `release_url` - (Optional, String) The URL for your Artifactory release repository.
-	* `repository_name` - (Optional, String) The name of your artifactory repository where your docker images are located.
+	* `repository_name` - (Optional, String) The name of your Artifactory repository where your docker images are located.
-	* `repository_url` - (Optional, String) The URL of your artifactory repository where your docker images are located.
+	* `repository_url` - (Optional, String) The URL of your Artifactory repository where your docker images are located.
 	* `snapshot_url` - (Optional, String) The URL for your Artifactory snapshot repository.
 	* `type` - (Required, String) The type of repository for your Artifactory integration.
 	  * Constraints: Allowable values are: `npm`, `maven`, `docker`.